Adult Education student makes a successful transition to college-level courses

 Triton College’s commitment to educating and serving the community includes providing both academic programs and scholarships to students, which is encouraging to students that express interest in transitioning into degree and certificate programs.

-Adult Education programs at Triton include English as a Second Language (ESL), U.S. Citizenship, High School Equivalency (formerly GED), Adult Literacy, and various certificates and courses for professional advancement.
+Adult Education programs at Triton include English as a Second Language (ESL), U.S. Citizenship, High School Equivalency, Adult Literacy, and various certificates and courses for professional advancement.

 Ibarra received financial support via a Board of Trustees Scholarship for the 2020-2021 school year, a scholarship specifically available to Adult Education students that have completed the ESL or HSE programs.